joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 ![An Example Langfuse Trace](documentation/lf-asset-processing-trace.png)

-### Current State and Limitations

-The current implementation successfully demonstrates core functionality while revealing important insights about scaling LLM-based knowledge processing systems.
-Key limitations include:

-- Sequential processing constraints for citation extraction
-- Processing time scaling issues with complex documents
-- Debug complexity in asynchronous operations

-These limitations, while significant, represent engineering challenges rather than fundamental conceptual flaws in the approach.
+I'll help you merge those sections into a cohesive opening for Section IV.
+Here's how I would combine them:

 # IV.
 Discussion

-The implementation of the knowledge processing pipeline demonstrated both promising results and revealed important technical challenges that impact system scalability.
-While core functionality was successfully implemented and performed well, several key insights emerged during development.
+The implementation of the knowledge processing pipeline demonstrated both promising results and revealed technical challenges that impact system scalability.
+Core functionality was successfully implemented.
+But limitations emerged.
+We had issues with sequential processing of documents, especially when they grew to be more complex.
+It was also difficult to debug code in asynchronous operations i.e. the `rq` delayed job system.
+In my opinion, these are engineering challenges rather than a conceptual flaws in the approach.

 ### Implementation Progress and Challenges

-The core system functionality was successfully implemented and demonstrated effective performance.
-However, a significant scalability challenge emerged when processing rich documents containing numerous concepts (>25 lexemes), leading to performance degradation.
+When processing rich documents containing numerous concepts (>25 lexemes) we saw performance degradation.
 This bottleneck led to exploring two distinct solution paths:

 1. Initial attempts focused on load balancing the API server to better utilize system resources
 2. Subsequently, attention shifted to worker load balancing, which proved to be the correct approach but required substantial code refactoring

-Notably, the troubleshooting process led to the discovery and integration of Langfuse, a monitoring and observability solution for LLM applications.
-This addition to the technology stack emerged as a silver lining of the scalability challenges, providing valuable insights into LLM operation and performance that will benefit future development iterations.
+### Scope Management Insights

+A key learning was the importance of careful scope management in research projects.
+While the theoretical framework of the CKM was well-developed and remains sound, the implementation would have benefited from a more targeted initial approach focusing on:

+1. Small, representative document samples rather than full-scale processing
+2. Core functionality demonstration over scalability optimization
+3. Complete implementation of basic features before addressing performance challenges

+Starting with minimal viable examples can provide faster validation of core concepts while avoiding premature optimization challenges.

+In terms of completed components, the following table summarizes the status of each component:

 | Component                                       | Status      |
 | ----------------------------------------------- | ----------- |